openvinotoolkit/openvino/docs/articles_en/learn_openvino/openvino_samples/model_creation.rst

       .. code-block:: console

          [ INFO ] Creating OpenVINO Runtime Core
-         [ INFO ] Loading the model using ngraph function with weights from lenet.bin [ INFO ] Loading the model to the plugin
+         [ INFO ] Loading the model using openvino with weights from lenet.bin [ INFO ] Loading the model to the plugin
          [ INFO ] Starting inference in synchronous mode [ INFO ] Top 1 results: